klocey/partitions/README.md

 Files
 -----

-misc_part_func.py --contains the primary functions.
+partitions.py --contains the primary partitioning functions.

 rand_part_kdens.py --used to reveal that the functions are unbiased.